Robotics

 More than 20 years ago, Sunrise Drive School pioneered the use of LEGO robotics in the instructional program with a grant from the FFO.
 Today, Robotics is part of the K-5 curriculum in all of the district elementary schools.
 Our program met the Arizona standards for computational thinking and programming long before they were recognized as essential skills for 21st Century learners and implemented statewide!

 Over the years, many students who started Robotics at Sunrise Drive School have gone to careers in STEM fields.
-Among them are robotics engineers at SpaceX, Amazon, and Wonder Workshop, and entrepreneurs with their own robotics companies.
-FFO’s continuing support made it possible for the program to grow and change with the technology.
+Among them are programmers and engineers at NASA, Google, Microsoft, SpaceX, Amazon, and Wonder Workshop, and entrepreneurs with their own robotics companies.
+FFO’s continuing support make it possible for the program to grow and change with the technology.
+Today, our students are using the 4th generation of LEGO robots.

 More programming resources…